Major Evangelical leader says Trump legacy 'sullied' by last days in office — but blasts impeachment as 'political theater'

 “Let’s be crystal clear: There were Trump supporters who were a part of the vandalism, the violence, the mob action, and that is inexcusable,” Huckabee said.
 “It’s criminal.
 It’s thuggish.
 It’s anarchy.
 And I gave no quarter to those people who did this.”

-He said anyone who wanted the violent mobs in Portland, Minneapolis, Seattle, San Francisco, Chicago, New York, Atlanta and many other cities “have to be consistent” and demand the prosecution of all who stormed the Capitol.
+He said anyone who wanted the violent mobs in Portland, Minneapolis, Seattle, San Francisco, Chicago, New York, Atlanta and many other cities to be prosecuted “have to be consistent” and demand the prosecution of all who stormed the Capitol.

 INSISTS: NO CONSTITUTIONAL BASIS FOR IMPEACHMENT